 The correct syntax for adding or editing labels is:

 Labels for imported items We highly recommend creating via API a label for all assets, quantity items, locations, and workers imported into ON!Track from an external system.
 The text of the label shall be "Imported from external system XYZ", where XYZ is the name of the software source of the item's data.
-The creation of the "Imported from external system XYZ" label will become mandatory for all imported items after the beta-testing phase.

 "labels": [ "Label1", "Label2" ],

 The External ID represents the unique identification code of an item (workers, locations, assets, and quantity items) used in the external system.
 It is a field that will be shown in the ON!Track UI only to users that signed for the ON!Track Unite add-on.

 For new items created in ON!Track from an external system, the External ID is written directly in ON!Track via API.
 For all these items that exist both in ON!Track and in the external system, it is recommended to write the same external ID in all items both in ON!Track and in the external system.
 By doing so, the same item can be correctly matched in the two systems and the creation of duplicates is avoided.